Et-17/KOI_Documentation/KOI AI Camera.md

 ## Physical Connection

 It is much easier to control the KOI with a Micro:bit than with self-hosting.
 It will let you use a larger program space, more memory, and a more familiar programming environment.
 If you still wish to do self-hosting, then you just need to plug the KOI into your computer using the MicroUSB port at the bottom, then skip the rest of this section.
 The physical connection and wiring is very important to the health and safety of you, the KOI, and the Micro:bit that you connect it too.
 Negligence can and has broken KOI modules before.
-When you look at the serial connection with the screen pointing up, the pins from left to right are ground, voltage, transmission, reception.
-Keep in mind that the color scheme changes from wire to wire.
-The transmission and reception have to be plugged in to a pin that can be used for digital GPIO.
-There are a few of them, and you get more by disabling the screens, but the most guaranteed-to-work ones are P0, P1, and P2.
+When you look at the serial connection with the screen pointing up and the MicroSD card facing you but to the right of the serial connection, the pins from left to right are ground, voltage, transmission, reception.
+Keep in mind that the color scheme changes from module to module and is therefore completely unreliable.
+The transmission and reception have to be connected to a pin that can be used for digital GPIO.
+There are a few of them, and you get more by disabling the Micro:bit screen, but the most guaranteed-to-work ones are P0, P1, and P2.
 The ground and voltage connections depend on whether you are powering from a computer or a breakout board.
 It usually doesn't matter, but it is much safer for beginners if you use a computer.

 ### Computer